 Coaching - Free financial coaching focuses on your budget, helps you pay down debt, understand credit, and save for the future.

-Training – Our Home-buyer Education Courses helps prepare you for the responsibilities of home-ownership.
+Training – Our homebuyer education courses help prepare you for the responsibilities of homeownership.

 Post-purchase support - Habitat provides resources for you after you purchase your home.
 This support includes things like home maintenance advice, helping you connect with your local community and providing guidance with finances after buying your home.